Mark Kermode: Film criticism

-He has worked on film-related documentaries including The Fear of God; 25 Years of The Exorcist, Hell on Earth: The Desecration and Resurrection of Ken Russell's The Devils, Alien: Evolution, On the Edge of Blade Runner, and The Cult of The Wicker Man.
+Kermode has worked on film-related documentaries including The Fear of God: 25 Years of The Exorcist, Hell on Earth: The Desecration and Resurrection of Ken Russell's The Devils, Alien: Evolution, On the Edge of Blade Runner, Mantrap: Straw Dogs – The Final Cut, Shawshank: The Redeeming Feature, The Poughkeepsie Shuffle: Tracing the French Connection, Salo: Fade to Black, The Real Linda Lovelace and The Cult of The Wicker Man.

-Until September 2005, Kermode reviewed films each week for the New Statesman.
-Since 2009 Kermode has written "Mark Kermode's DVD round-up" for The Observer, a weekly review of the latest releases.
-He sometimes writes for the British Film Institute's Sight and Sound magazine.
-Kermode is a film critic and presenter for Film4 and Channel 4, presenting the weekly Extreme Cinema strand.
-He writes and presents documentaries for Channel 4, and appears on The Film Review for BBC News at Five.
-For BBC Two's The Culture Show, Kermode hosted an annual "Kermode Awards" episode which presented statuettes to actors and directors not nominated for Academy Awards that year.
+From 2001 to 2005, Kermode reviewed films each week for the New Statesman.
+Prior to becoming chief film critic in 2013, he wrote "Mark Kermode's DVD round-up" for The Observer, a weekly review of the latest releases.
+He also writes for the British Film Institute's Sight and Sound magazine.
+From 1995 to 2001, Kermode was a film critic and presenter for Film4 and Channel 4, presenting the weekly Extreme Cinema strand.
+He has written and presented documentaries for Channel 4 and the BBC, and until 2023 appeared on The Film Review for BBC News at Five.
+For BBC Two's The Culture Show, Kermode hosted an annual "Kermode Awards" episode, which presented statuettes to actors and directors not nominated for Academy Awards that year.

-In 2002, Kermode was critical of the British Board of Film Classification (BBFC), the censor for film in the UK, for its cuts to the 1972 film The Last House on the Left.
+In 2002, Kermode challenged the British Board of Film Classification (BBFC), the censor for film in the UK, about its cuts to the 1972 film The Last House on the Left.
 In 2008, the BBFC allowed the film to be re-released uncut.
-He has stated that the BBFC do a good job in an impossible situation and expressed his approval of their decisions.
+He has since stated that the BBFC do a good job in an impossible situation and expressed his approval of their decisions.

 In a 2012 Sight & Sound poll of cinema's greatest films, Kermode indicated his ten favourites, a list later published in order of preference in his book Hatchet Job, as The Exorcist, A Matter of Life and Death, The Devils, It's a Wonderful Life, Don't Look Now, Pan's Labyrinth, Mary Poppins, Brazil, Eyes Without a Face and The Seventh Seal.

-In September 2013, Kermode became the chief film critic for The Observer.
+From September 2013 to September 2023, Kermode was the chief film critic for The Observer.

 In 2018, he began to present his own documentary series Mark Kermode's Secrets of Cinema on BBC Four.
-A second series followed, as well as Disaster Movie, Christmas, and Oscar Winners specials.
+A second series followed, as well as disaster movie, Christmas, and Oscar winners specials.

-In 2019 Kermode presented a movie soundtrack themed show on classical radio station Scala Radio.
+Between 2019 and 2024, Kermode presented a soundtrack-themed show on classical radio station Scala Radio.

-Kermode produces an annual "best-of-the-year" movie list, thereby providing an overview of his critical preferences.
+Kermode produces an annual "best-of-the-year" and "worst-of-the-year" movie lists, thereby providing an overview of his critical preferences.
 His top choices were: